Skip to Content

 Volcano Cruising

-One of the highlights for everyone cruising from Hawaii to Vancouver (or vice versa) is seeing the mighty Kilauea in action.
+One of the highlights for everyone cruising around Hawaii is seeing the mighty Kilauea in action.
 Cruising by Kilauea usually happens between the Kona and Hilo port days.

 It’s important to note that while the cruise lines list “cruising by Kilauea” on the itinerary, it’s not the spectacular event I imagined.
 Cruise ships circle the Big Island far from the coastline, so even if Kilauea is exercising its fury, the red lava is a speck of a glow in the far distance.